aomarabdelaziz/ISFP-task-doc/README.md

 # Create Jenkins server based on docker image

-This Dockerfile provides instructions for building a custom Jenkins image with Ansible support.
-Here's a breakdown of the Dockerfile:
+1. This Dockerfile provides instructions for building a custom Jenkins image with Ansible support.
+Here's a breakdown of the Dockerfile.
+2. This Ansible playbook automates the setup of a Jenkins server running within a Docker container, with built-in support for Ansible.
+It downloads a Dockerfile from a specified URL, builds a Docker image named jenkins-ansible, and then runs a Docker container based on this image.

 # Prerequisites

 Ensure the following prerequisites are met before running the script:

 - **Docker:**  Ensure Docker is installed on the local system from which the Dockerfile will be executed.
+- **Ansible:**  Ensure Ansible is installed on the local system from which the playbook will be executed.
+- **Target Host:**  The playbook assumes execution on the localhost, but it can be modified to target other hosts as needed.

 # Dockerfile Structure